jm-rcc/hpc-docs/modules/mdi-1.4.26-gompi-2023a.md

 variety of techniques, including QM/MM, ab initio MD, machine learning, advanced sampling, and path integral MD, while also being straightforwardly extensible.
 Communication between codes is handled by the MDI Library, which enables tight coupling between codes using either the MPI or TCP/IP methods.

+### Usage
+To use the module on Bunya, load it with the command
+  **`module load mdi/1.4.26-gompi-2023a`**.

 ### Toolchain
-{'name': 'gompi', 'version': '2023a'}
+gompi (2023a)

 ### Toolchain Options
 None

-### Usage
-Use the command **`module load mdi/1.4.26-gompi-2023a`** to load the module on Bunya.

 ## Available on architecture types
 - epyc3 a100